habitat-sh/net-habitat/README.md

 ## net-apps

 Contains individual .net applications intended to consume the framework in this repo.
-Ideally we want at least a simple cli and a asp.net web app represented here.
+Ideally we want at least a simple cli and an asp.net web app represented here.

 The top level `net-apps` folder contains a Visual Studio 2015 `.sln` file.
 The apps are created and built inside of Visual Studio.

 ## scripts

 Powershell scripts to automate various tasks.
-Some may mimic what will eventually be done in Habitat and others may simply exist as convenience functionsn to automate tasks required for the research effort.
+Some may mimic what will eventually be done in Habitat and others may simply exist as convenience functions to automate tasks required for the research effort.

 ### Copy-Framework